Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers

-In the previous subsection, we discussed a decision-based attack, where the malware classifier returns just the malicious or benign predicted class for the analyzed sequence.
-However, when the confidence score of the malware classifier is also returned, score-based attacks (e.g., gradient free optimization algorithms) can be applied as well.
+When the confidence score of the malware classifier is also returned, score-based attacks (e.g., gradient-free optimization algorithms) can be applied as well.
 The merged flow for both attacks is described in Algorithm \ref{alg:Full-Window-Sequence}.
-Assuming the attacker has a budget of $B$ queries per API call window, the call to Algorithm \ref{alg:Random-Window-Sequence} inside the while loop in line 7 of Algorithm \ref{alg:Full-Window-Sequence} can be replaced with $B-\log n$ iterations (line 9) of minimizing $f(\boldsymbol{w^{m}})$ (lines 11 or 13) by one of the score minimization algorithms presented in Section \ref{subsec:Comparison-to-Previous}.
-In order to use the same budget for all attacks, we chose $B=M_{w}$ (lines 7, 9).
+Assuming the attacker has a budget of $B$ queries per API call window, the call to Algorithm \ref{alg:Random-Window-Sequence} in line 9 of Algorithm \ref{alg:Full-Window-Sequence} can be replaced with $B-\log n$ iterations (line 11) of minimizing $f(\boldsymbol{w^{m}})$ (lines 13 and 15) by one of the score minimization algorithms presented in Section \ref{subsec:Comparison-to-Previous}.
+In order to use the same budget for all attacks, we chose $B=M_{w}$ (lines 9, 11).

 All random perturbation variants try to minimize the target classifier score by modifying only the values of the added API call types (while the API call positions are random but fixed, as in Algorithm \ref{alg:Random-Window-Sequence}).
-Trying to modify both API types and positions with the same budget results in inferior performance (that is not shown due to space limits).
+Trying to modify both API types and positions with the same budget results in inferior performance (this is not shown due to space limits).
 All benign perturbation variants try to minimize the score by modifying only the API positions (while the API types are taken from the GAN's output).

 The maximum additional API calls allowed per sliding window was set to 70 (50\%).
-The search space for this optimization would be either the $M_{w}$ added API call type values (out of $|D|$ values each) if this is a random perturbation, or the $M_{w}$ added API call indices in the adversarial window (each with $n$ possible values) if this is a benign perturbation.
+The search space for this optimization would either be the $M_{w}$ added API call type values (out of $|D|$ values each) if this is a random perturbation, or the $M_{w}$ added API call indices in the adversarial window (each with $n$ possible values) if this is a benign perturbation.

 \paragraph{Score-Based Query-Efficient Attack for Discrete Input Sequence}